Skip to Content

 A doctor prescribes antihistamines to reduce swelling and itching.
 They help relieve sneezing and runny nose in case you catch a cold.

-Also, Antihistamines block a chemical in your body called histamine, which is responsible for making the tissues itch and swell.
+Also, antihistamines block a chemical in your body called histamine, which is responsible for making the tissues itch and swell.
 In case of a wolf spider bite, a quick-acting antihistamine, such as diphenhydramine (Benadryl), is prescribed.
 Note that it may lead to drowsiness.

 If you’re curious to know more about the reactions of antihistamines, click here.